stefanov-sm/SQLMethods/README.md

 echo PHP_EOL.PHP_EOL;
 ```
 Query names have become method names.
-Query/method names are case-insensitive as it is common in SQL.
+Query/method names and `param_mode` values are case-insensitive as it is common in SQL.
 ```PHP
 $result = $dbgw -> Ruffus();
 $result = $dbgw -> Buster([':hi' => 17, ':lo' => 15]);